Thermo Fisher STEM Logo

 Prototype

 • Teams will answer the challenge by creating a prototype of their idea.
-This year teams may use recyclable materials or K’Nex pieces.
+K’Nex pieces must be

 • Teams may include a backdrop or artwork, but judges will not consider this in their scoring.